 Because it is run by a voluntary body, the National LGBT Federation, GCN, in print and online, is free to represent the complete diversity of our LGBTQ+ community.
 Its unique ownership model means we can’t be censored, and we don’t have to pander to only sexual images to sell copies and garner readers.

-But producing GCN is costly, and in an industry where advertising rates are falling across the board, we need our readers to help this vital resource stay alive, independent and helping unite Ireland’s LGBT community.
+But producing GCN is costly, and in an industry where advertising rates are falling across the board, we need our readers to help this vital resource stay alive, independent and helping unite Ireland’s LGBTQ+ community.

 Why does GCN need supporters?

-Nowadays, along with the monthly magazine, we have our busy website, an app with special digital versions of the mag, and annual events like The GALAS, which celebrate our community, particularly the efforts of individuals and organisations across Ireland who seek to make life better for LGBT+ people.
+Nowadays, along with the monthly magazine, we have our busy website, an app with special digital versions of the mag, and annual events like The GALAS, which celebrate our community, particularly the efforts of individuals and organisations across Ireland who seek to make life better for LGBTQ+ people.

 We know that not everyone is in the position to become a supporter of GCN, but if you can, you will do so as part of your community.
-It’s a small donation to the greater good of all LGBT+ people in this country.
+It’s a small donation to the greater good of all LGBTQ+ people in this country.